Stripe vs PayPal vs Paddle: Fee Breakdown (2026)

 | Post-acquisition uncertainty | Stripe ownership creates strategic questions about long-term independence. |

-For a solo founder selling a single digital product or simple SaaS, Lemon Squeezy offers the same MoR benefits as Paddle with a simpler interface.
-For more complex billing needs, Paddle's feature set is deeper.
+For a solo founder selling one digital product or a simple SaaS, Lemon Squeezy gives you the same MoR benefits as Paddle with less setup friction.
+If your billing needs are more complex, Paddle goes deeper.

 | If your situation looks like this... | ...the structural fit is |